hansenp/diachrscripts/README.md

 ### Comparison of simple and twisted interactions

-The seconnd R script is for comparing the distances between simple and twisted interactions and is executed as follows:
+The second R script is for comparing the distances between simple and twisted interactions and is executed as follows:
 ```
 Rscript --vanilla rscripts/07_analyze_interaction_distances/interaction_distances_st.r \